I’m not proud of how I got into tourism. I’m telling you anyway, because the embarrassing part is the part that matters.

 Jeff Stober and Drake Devonshire, Prince Edward County

 Prince Edward County already had pioneers: winemakers who planted vines when nobody was paying attention and small B&B owners who saw potential.
 Jeff Stober and Drake Hotel Properties saw what those pioneers had created and built something that connected it to a larger market.
 Drake Devonshire took a tired bed and breakfast and transformed it into a 13-room boutique inn that brought Toronto’s urban audience to a place most had never visited.
-Innovators don’t create the destination’s identity—they create the product that makes the identity accessible to a wider audience.
+Innovators don’t create the destination’s identity.
+They create the product that makes the identity accessible to a wider audience.

 What they need from you: